Instanton Counting, Quantum Geometry and Algebra

 We introduce another moduli space, the framed moduli space of torsion-free sheaves on $\mathbb{P}^2$, which is isomorphic to the resolved moduli space $\mathfrak{M}^\zeta_{n,k}$.
 It is given by the quotient in the sense of geometric invariant theory (GIT)~\cite{Nakajima:1999}:

-together with {\em the stability condition} The condition for $\zeta < 0$ is also called {\em the co-stability condition}.
+together with the {\em stability condition} The condition for $\zeta < 0$ is also called the {\em co-stability condition}.
 See~\cite{Lee:2020hfu} for a related discussion.
 Here $\GL(K)$ denotes the general linear group associated with the vector space $K = \bC^k$, which is the complexification of $\rU(K)$, and the condition $\mu_\bR = \zeta_{\neq 0} \id_K$ is replaced with the (co-)stability condition.
 Hence, the (complex) dimension of the moduli space is given by

 which is consistent with the previous case~\eqref{eq:ADHM_dim}.
-We shall apply either the stability or the co-stability condition to evaluate the equivariant volume of the instanton moduli space, while for the instanton moduli space associated with supergroup gauge theory, both of them are simultaneously taken into account (Chapter~{\ref{sec:super_instanton}}).
+We shall apply either the stability or the co-stability condition to evaluate the equivariant volume of the instanton moduli space, while for the instanton moduli space associated with supergroup gauge theory, both of them have to be simultaneously taken into account (Chapter~{\ref{sec:super_instanton}}).